ChandulaNethmal/chandulanethmal.github.io/_posts/1995-12-20-Deep Dive in to Deep Packet Inspection.md

 # Methods of Deep Packet Inspection

-1. Application Detection
-This is the most common use case

 1. Signature-Based Inspection:

 This is one of the basic methods which Identifies known patterns or signatures within packet payloads, enabling the detection of specific applications, protocols, or threats.